mdg-graphics/mili/Src/test/README.txt

 A very simple run would consist of running the entire derived suite

+Test.py lives in  Dyna3dx/Checkout/scripts/Test.py

+griz_env lives there also

 scripts/Test.py -e griz_env -c path to the code" -s derived